amberidge/cmix/ideate.md

 * Making collaboration profitable for app/website users
 * Making an efficient User interface that covers the diversity of roles involved film production.
 Organized enough, not to scare users away.
 * Building a server Large enough to hold social media information for a city for of aspiring filmmakers.
+* Main issue would be getting publicity

+### Context
+* Chicago is an advertising city
+* There are already businesses and sites dedicated to finding talent (mostly for casting)

 ### Reframe
 How can I make an intuitive collaboration app that opens up the advertising market in Chicago toward independent Film makers?